proximax-storage/xpx-chain-devportal-docs/docs/guides/mosaic/overview.md

 ## [Modifying mosaic supply](./modifying-mosaic-supply.md)

-Did you register a [mosaic](../../built-in-features/mosaic.md) with supplyMutable option set to true?
+Did you register a [mosaic](../../built-in-features/mosaic.md) with supply mutable option set to true?
 In that case, you can increase or decrease your mosaic available supply following this guide.

 ***